Alxandir/node-red-contrib-filament-syfter/README.md

 ## Syfter Push

-This node sends custom properties to documents, based on their ID.
+This node sends custom properties to documents, based on the ID of the company/article, and the ID of the custom property definition.
 The field mapping is defined in the node config, and any fields in this mapping that are present in the `msg.payload` will be submitted to Syfter.
 These fields can be strings or numbers.
 If a date is to be used, if not already a number, it will be converted to an epoch timestamp in millis.